NordicESMhub/ctsm-docs/README.md

 ### Set your Notur project account

-NB! this example is connected to project nn2806k (for your own project, change the project code):
+NB! this example is connected to project nn2806k (for your own project, change the project code.
+To see available projects and resources, use cost -p):

      export CESM_ACCOUNT=nn2806k